Write your First mesibo Enabled ApplicationEstimated reading time: 4 minutes

 - addr = end point address, for example, a user phone number.

-You can find more about server-side API in the reference section.
+You can find more about backend API in the reference section.
 The above API returns JSON response like this,

 token returned in the above API JSON response is the